ElliotLockerman/Markdown-Outliner.tmbundle/Readme.md

 Note that these are only active when the cursor is currently in an outline item.

 ### Add Item to Outline (⏎/Enter)
 Create a new outline item on the next line, at the same level.
 To begin outlining, type a minus followed by a space ("- ").
+To stop outlining, press ⇧⏎/shift enter or enter and backspace over the minus.
 Currently, only minuses are supported as outline-markers.

 ### Indent Outline Item(⇥/Tab)